 The complexity of your site will determine what web hosting features you need.
 You may be running a site using a specialized programming language, and not all hosts can meet these needs equally.

-You’ll want to evaluate whether the web host provider’s host management features are easy to use.
+It is important to evaluate whether the web host provider’s host management features are easy to use.
 Many providers use cPanel or something similar; this should be sufficient, but you need to gauge your own expertise beforehand.

 Several web hosting providers offer website-building tools, but you may find it difficult to modify these to your needs.

-Ease of Setup
+Ease of setup

 It’s wise to carefully read the terms of your web hosting service, as with any service in life.
 If you skip reading the fine print, you could find yourself locked into a multi-year contract with no refund after cancellation.